mvolkmann/blog/src/swift-ui.md

     (see the {% aTargetBlank
     "https://developer.apple.com/documentation/uikit/uikeyboardtype",
     "UIKeyboardType enum" %})
-  - SwiftUI creates this with TODO
+  - SwiftUI creates this with a combination of `Text` and `AttributedString`.
-    GRONK - read about using AttributedString with Text
+    See the "AttributedString" section.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/web-views/",